FortinetCloudCSE/style-guide/content/30Format/_index.md

   - [Mermaid]({{< relref "25shortcode.md#mermaid" >}}) allows for diagrams and charts to be drawn dynamically, rather then relying on images.
   - [Notice]({{< relref "25shortcode.md#notice" >}}) boxes provide information specific to the lab.
 Such as the **Result** boxes shown throughout this document.

+###### Visual Aids
+  - Images should be:
+    - no more than 200kb in size
+    - no more than 800 pixels wide
+    - **always** contain alt text
+  - Capturing CLI
+  - Embedding Images
+  - Classes and Image Effects